nathanBrenner/slim-code-generator/readme.md

 This is a cli tool.
 To use, just run `generator` in your terminal and follow the prompts.

 For the prompts:
 Directory: The directory that you want to generate the files on.
 Every file in that directory will get a file with the same name and `.spec` appended between the name of the file and the extension.
-For example: './components'.
+This should be relative to the root of your application.
+For example: `./src/components`

 Template: The template that you want to be applied to every file that's generated.
-For example: '../templates/react-spec-template.js'.
+You can use templates in this package, and you can create your own.

+Available templates on this module: '../templates/react-spec-template.js'.

 The script will read all the files of the directory, and create a file that contains the template code for every file in that directory.
 For example, if your directory has a list of components, like `['App.js', 'Body.js', 'Home.js']`, the generator will add files for `['App.spec.js', 'Body.spec.js', 'Home.spec.js']`.
 The dynamic code in the spec files is based on the name of the component based on the file name.